Overview

 11. See the northern lights

 Lofoten is a fantastic destination for seeing the northern lights.
 The northern lights season runs from the end of August to April.
-We heard that the best time to see the northern light is at the beginning and the end of northern light season, because that is when the solar winds, that causes the lights, are strongest.
-Basically, you need darkness, high aurora activity and a clear sky.
+We heard that the best time to see the aurora borealis is at the beginning and the end of the northern light season because that is when the solar winds, that cause the lights, are strongest.
+Basically, you need darkness, high aurora activity, and a clear sky.
+If you’re really into chasing northern lights, you might want to consider visiting Tromsø too, especially during the peak of the season.
 Seeing the northern lights is such a unique experience.
-So, don’t forget to look outside on a clear night when you are in the right season!
+So, don’t forget to look outside on a clear night by the end of August!

 12. Enjoy the midnight sun